 The Tape Knew You Would Say That: Hauser leaves instructions to Quaid, anticipates how Quaid is going to react at various points, and seems to know roughly how long it'll take him to remove the tracking device, before continuing.

 Video Phone: Used on both Earth and Mars.
 Talking to someone on Mars was as easy as phoning them up on Earth.
 In fact, Cohaagen (when on Mars) uses his vid phone to call Richter (on Earth) without any technical difficulties or time delay.

 Villainous Breakdown: Richter has a brief one after Lori's death, but pulls himself together quite quickly after nearly killing himself and his head goon.

 Cohaagen, when he's forced to kill his best friend from turning on the machine.

-Villainous Friendship: Cohaagen and Hauser.
+Villainous Friendship: Cohaagen and Hauser (Quaid's former identity).
 Cohaagen acknowledges their friendship when Quaid calls the guy an asshole and makes sure he is given an obedient, mindwiped wife to "enjoy", goes into a rage when he is forced to order the death of his friend, and goes on a tirade against Quaid for making sure he's not coming back.

 Your Head Asplode: Subverted, where the exploding head is a bomb-rigged animatronic prosthesis which Quaid wears as part of a costume.
 His deception uncovered, he tosses the head to his pursuers, in whose hands it cracks wise and then asplodes.
 Also averted and played straight, since the thin Martian atmosphere causes one bad guy's head to a splode.
 Arnie and his gal narrowly avoid the same fate.